solo-system/solo-system.github.io/documentation/power/index.md

 In 2016 we have used 12kg vehicle batteries.
 These have run the Solo for 40 days on average.
-They require DC-DC converters, clamps to attach to the battery terminals, and they live outside the Solo's waterproof enclosure, so require independent waterproofing (a bin bag).
+They require DC-DC converters, clamps to attach to the battery terminals, and they live outside the Solo's waterproof enclosure, so require independent waterproofing (such as a bin bag).
 The difference between 5.5 days (with USB battery bank) and 40 days has dramatically changed how we undertake the field studies.